Osmium compounds

 Osmium compounds are compounds containing the element osmium (Os).
 Osmium forms compounds with oxidation states ranging from −2 to +8.
 The most common oxidation states are +2, +3, +4, and +8.
 The +8 oxidation state is notable for being the highest attained by any chemical element aside from iridium's +9 and is encountered only in xenon, ruthenium, hassium, iridium, and plutonium.
 The oxidation states −1 and −2 represented by the two reactive compounds Na_{2}[Os_{4}(CO)_{13}] and Na_{2}[Os(CO)_{4}] are used in the synthesis of osmium cluster compounds.

 Oxides

 Osmium tetroxide is the most notable compound of osmium, having many uses.
 The name "osmium" even derives from Greek "ὀσμή" because of the smell of osmium tetroxide.
 It also has a number of unusual properties, one being that the solid is volatile.
+Its volatility, along with its strong oxidizing power, is the origin of its quite serious toxicity - inhalation provides a very effective route for the compound to react with tissue.
 The compound is colourless, but most samples appear yellow.
 This is most likely due to the presence of the impurity OsO2, which is yellow-brown in colour.
-In biology, its property of binding to lipids has made it a widely-used stain in electron microscopy.
+In biology, its property of binding to lipids has made it a widely used stain in electron microscopy.
 OsO4 is formed slowly when osmium powder reacts with O2 at ambient temperature.
 Reaction of bulk solid requires heating to 400 °C.